Conditionals

 Both are ways of expressing the same idea but with different "spellings."
 Both conditionals will print the same message for exactly the same values of the two variables.
 In programming languages and software design, we have the concept of a programming pattern, which is a frequently-used bit of code design that is recognizable in its purpose.
 By learning to recognize patterns, you will be able to quickly understand the purpose of a piece of code without having to think so hard about it.
 Additionally, patterns are useful when writing code since they can be quickly deployed as a solution to a common problem you're working on.

-case and match in Python
+and match

 Conditionals are the most common tools that we'll use for decision making in our Python programs.
 They are the most useful because they are fully customizable: they accept any boolean expression as a condition.
 Since conditionals can take any expressions as their conditions, though, it can be a bit challenging to reason about the purpose of a conditional chain: What are the conditions supposed to represent?
 What are the mutually exclusive conditions?
 What are the implications of putting the conditions in the given order?
 In this section we'll introduce a feature of Python called pattern matching, which allows us to express a common conditional pattern with a more succinct syntax.